zhulinn/car-rental-Ruby-on-Rails/README.md

 # Auto Cancel and return
 * The system will cancel a reservation if a user doesn’t check out a car in time.
 * The system will change the car status, if a user doesn’t return a car on the date promised.
-# Sign up
-* New customers can sign up on the welcome pages, and will automatically logged in after signing up.
 # Car
 * SuperAdmin, Admin, and Customer can click on the "Cars" to see a list of cars.
 * Cars can be searched by location, model, manufacturer, style and status.